Bekforthay History, Family Crest & Coats of Arms

 Another 45 words (3 lines of text) are included under the topic Early Bekforthay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bekforthay family to the New World and Oceana
+Migration of the Bekforthay family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Bekforthays to arrive in North America: John Beckford who settled in Jamaica in 1774; Edward Beckford who settled in Jamaica in 1661; Elizabeth Beckford settled in Maryland in 1677; and the aforementioned Peter Beckford who arrived in Jamaica in 1690.
 In Newfoundland, Robert Beckford was a boat keeper of St. John's in 1681.